4 Wonderful Historic Hotels in Winston-Salem for Your Next Getaway

 The second building was a mill completed in 1880 by F & H Fries Cotton.
 This structure is 14 bays long with bracketed eaves and timber supports.

 The mill employed 150 workers and over $125,000 in equipment.
-The first floor was used for weaving, second for carding, and third floor for spinning.
+The first floor was used for weaving, the second for carding, and the third floor for spinning.

 Today’s Brookstown Inn

-The hotel today captures the mill’s history and charm but with elegance and hospitality.
-Parts of the original millworks are still visible and the rooms have exposed wood ceilings and grand brick windows.
+Today, The Winston-Salem hotel captures the mill’s history and charm with elegance and hospitality.
+Parts of the original millworks are still visible, and the rooms have exposed wood ceilings and grand brick windows.

-Add all of those things together and you’ve got one of Winston-Salem’s most beautiful historic hotels.
+Add all of those things together, and you’ve got one of the best hotels in Winston-Salem NC.
 Choose from one of the 70 guest rooms adorned with 19th-century pine floors and antique furniture.

 Hotel Indigo